dgcfung/blogger-2020/README.md

 ## MVP

+Blogger 2020's Minimum Viable Product will feature a Full-stack application featuring a back-end built on Rails and front-end built on react.
+The app will feature User Authentication login with full CRUD controller capabilities for users.

+The built out server will use RESTful JSON endpoints with self-created data.
+The database will include one user table and two additional tables of posts and comments.
+Users & posts will have a 1:m relationship and posts and comments will have 1:m relationship.

 > The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

 _The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus dapibus fermentum risus vitae bibendum.
 Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
 In quis fringilla velit, ac maximus quam.
 Etiam eget placerat neque.
 Aenean faucibus sem non nisi lobortis ullamcorper._